Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: How can SFC be reduced?

 \subsection{Prompting With Answer Choices}

 A key design decision when choosing which format to use to specify $x$ (and optionally in-context examples $e_0, \dots, e_k$) is whether to provide the model only the question $q$ or also the answer choices $\mathcal{L}$.
-Our \pmvc\ metric can be used to provide insight into this, by helping disentangle the contribution that each of $q$ and $\mathcal{L}$ makes to the task accuracy as well as to reducing surface form competition.
+Our \pma\ metric can be used to provide insight into this, by helping disentangle the contribution that each of $q$ and $\mathcal{L}$ makes to the task accuracy as well as to reducing surface form competition.

-Intuitively, conditioning the prediction on $\mathcal{L}$ makes the model aware of what's a valid answer choice and what's not.
+Intuitively, conditioning the prediction on $\mathcal{L}$ makes the model aware of what's an answer choice and what's not.
 It can thus push the model towards the specific surface forms contained in $\mathcal{L}$, without necessarily affecting model accuracy.
-This, by definition, directly increases the probability mass over valid answer choices.
-One can empirically quantify the effect of exposure to $\mathcal{L}$ by considering the gain one observes in \pmvc and in accuracy when going from $P_\theta(\ell)$ to $P_\theta(\ell | \mathcal{L})$.
+This, by definition, directly increases the probability mass on answer choices.
+One can empirically quantify the effect of exposure to $\mathcal{L}$ by considering the gain one observes in \pma and in accuracy when going from $P_\theta(\ell)$ to $P_\theta(\ell | \mathcal{L})$.

 On the other hand, one would expect that conditioning the prediction on $q$ pushes the model towards the correct semantic concept, i.e., the semantic equivalence class $\mathcal{G}^*$ of the correct answer.
 However, not knowing which specific surface form $\ell^*$ appears in both $\mathcal{G}^*$ and $\mathcal{L}$, the model has no reason to prefer $\ell^*$ over other equivalent surface forms $\ell \in \mathcal{G}^* \setminus \{\ell^*\}$.
 Thus, conditioning on $q$ alone can increase accuracy by increasing the probability mass on $\mathcal{G}^*$, but it does not resolve SFC within $\mathcal{G}^*$.
-We can, again, measure this by considering the gain in \pmvc and accuracy when going from either $P_\theta(\ell)$ to $P_\theta(\ell | q)$ or from $P_\theta(\ell | \mathcal{L})$ to $P_\theta(\ell | q, \mathcal{L})$.
+We can, again, measure this by considering the gain in \pma and accuracy when going from either $P_\theta(\ell)$ to $P_\theta(\ell | q)$ or from $P_\theta(\ell | \mathcal{L})$ to $P_\theta(\ell | q, \mathcal{L})$.